-- In spite of the huge difficulties brought by the COVID-19, the Group continued to put effort in proposing route re-organisations plans to the Transport Department in order to enhance service quality.
-During the year, the Group completed certain route re-organisations involving seven franchised PLB routes.
-The focus of the route re-organisations of the year was to adjust the pick-up/drop-off points and service frequencies of the routes so as to meet passengers' demand.
-Two ancillary routes were launched to provide express service during peak hours.
-Thus, the number of PLB routes operated by the Group increased to 72 (2021: 70) and the number of PLBs operated by the Group remained at 354 as at 31 March 2022 (2021: 354).
-The number of routes and fleet size of residents' bus were reduced to 4 (2021: 5) and 7 (2021: 8) respectively. - The Group is committed to providing convenient and comfortable journeys to our passengers.
-Upgrading our fleet is one of the ways to improve passengers' experience.
-Since the pandemic situation in Hong Kong became stable, the Group resumed the PLB replacement schedule in June 2021.
-During the year, the Group replaced 23 aged PLBs (2021: 2 aged PLBs)
+- In order to enhance operational efficiency and service quality, the Group continued to put effort in proposing route re-organisations plans to the Transport Department.
+During the year, the Group completed certain route re-organisations involving six franchised PLB routes.
+The focus of the route re-organisations of the year was to adjust the fleet size of the individual route packages and the service hours of particular routes so as to meet passenger demand.
+The number of PLB routes operated by the Group remained at 72 (2022: 72) and the number of PLBs operated by the Group remained at 354 as at 31 March 2023 (2022: 354).
+The number of routes and fleet size of residents' bus also stayed at 4 (2022: 4) and 7 (2022: 7) respectively. - The Group is committed to continually improving its services and ensuring that the passengers have a pleasant and comfortable journey.
+One of the ways the Group achieves this is by upgrading our fleet.
+During the year, the Group replaced 28 aged PLBs (2022: 23 aged PLBs) with brand-new 19-seat PLBs.
+This upgrade is expected to significantly enhance the passenger experience.
+As of 31 March 2023, the Group's average fleet age slightly decreased to 6.7 years (2022: 6.9)